 Group Ticket AKA Gruppenkarte

 Munich loves rewarding you for having friends.
-I’ve already covered two of the main types of group tickets above (the group day ticket and the three day group ticket).
+I’ve already covered the group day ticket above…

 Bavaria Ticket Prices:

 Base price: 25 euros (this covers the first person)

 Extra charge per passenger added: 7 euros (up to a maximum of five total passengers)

 EXAMPLE: If you are a group of three, you would pay a 25 euro base rate + 14 euro additional (7 per added passenger).
 That is 39 euros total (13 euros per person) for unlimited public transport in the entire state of Bavaria for the day!
 Wild.

 Once upon a time, this was the most confusing part of the Munich public transport system but luckily, ever since the they rehauled the system in December 2019, it’s a lot easier to understand.

 This aggressively overwhelming map breaks down Munich’s new zone system, which includes 7 concentric zones.

 As a tourist, you will primarily be travelling through the giant “M Zone” in the middle, so you can most likely ignore most of the zones unless you are staying outside of the city, or are traveling to/from the airport (which is located in Zone 5).